 Read the full review: Apple mac mini

-Apple’s newest Mac Pro (unofficially named the ‘cheesegrater’) has just been completely revamped, though it’s not on sale yet – just so that you’re aware.
+Apple’s newest Mac Pro (unofficially named the ‘cheesegrater’) has just been completely revamped.
 This is the older model (very unofficially named the trashcan) from six years ago, which Apple is no longer selling, but it still has something to offer business users if you can pick it refurbished or in the sale.
-Its cylindrical design feels a bit stale in 2019, but it’s second only to the mac Mini in terms of its compactness.
+Its cylindrical design feels a bit stale these days, but it’s second only to the mac Mini in terms of its compactness.
 And, while still powerful, its specs across the board are inevitably outdated today.
 That said, the machine was given a healthy 8 (out of 10) for repairability from iFixit – so you can upgrade the CPU and RAM, at the very least.

 Read the full review: Apple Mac Pro